rafalkaron/rafalkaron.github.io/index.md

 ## Cycling

-I spent a half of my childhood in a local bicycle shop and I love cycling.
+I spent half of my childhood in a local bicycle shop and I love cycling.
 I can assemble and fix a bike.
 ![Bike photo](assets/media/me/bicycle.jpg){:width="500px;" .center .shadow}

 ## Running